Map

 The museum is also home to the Urban BoatWorks program, which teaches middle and high school youth how to build wooden paddle boats, canoes, and kayaks.

-All visitors are advised to review the Camden Shipyard and Maritime Museum’s website (link) BEFORE making a visit to ensure that the site is open and ready for visitors.
+All visitors are advised to review the Camden Shipyard and Maritime Museum’s website, BEFORE making a visit to ensure that the site is open and ready for visitors.

 • 6 Champion School